NickHurst/Queuex/README.md

       queues: ["high", "default", "low"],
       defaultQueue: "default",
       // these are the same as regular queue modules
-      // except will get pulled by priority by root priority queue
+      // except will get pulled by priority by parent module (bar)
       high: {
         queue: [],
       },